HSQuillin/CyclR/README.md

 # CyclR
-An AI-developed, Python-based application for generating music variables to enhance creativity.
+A Python-based application for generating music variables to enhance creativity, assisted by AI development.